Ensenada Mexico: Experience the Best of Baja California

 If you like to spend some time in fresh water after a long day at the beach, Ensenada has several water parks with excellent facilities such as swimming pools, water slides, lagoons for boating, palapas with barbecue grills, restaurants, and other goodies.

-On the Wine Route that runs through the valleys of Guadalupe, Santo Tomas, and San Antonio de las Minas, there are vineyards and wineries, from the most prestigious to the small and artisanal ones, which surprise with the quality of their lesser-known wines.
+There are vineyards and wineries on the Wine Route that runs through the valleys of Guadalupe, Santo Tomas, and San Antonio de las Minas, from the most prestigious to the small and artisanal ones, which surprise with the quality of their lesser-known wines.

-The Ensenada Vine and Wine Museum deserve a separate chapter, both for the city’s winemaking tradition and the exhibition’s importance and beauty.
+The Ensenada Vine and Wine Museum deserve a separate chapter for the city’s winemaking tradition and the exhibition’s importance and beauty.

 This museum has a History Room and an Identity Room, where the history of wine since ancient times is didactically explained with texts and beautiful pieces of viticulture tools.